FC Barcelona: Visca Barca!

 Where to Watch the Game Live on TV

 Obviously the numerous sports bars in Barcelona should be your first point of call if you're desperate to catch the action live, although you'll never struggle to find a place to watch the game - almost every venue in the city screens Barca matches, from fancy lounge bars to greasy kebab shops.
 For some English-speaking company you're best rocking up to an English or Irish pub.

-For the latest FC Barcelona team news, transfers, gossip, insider info, results and more check out the superb FCB News blog, whilst the official FC Barcelona website has information in both English and Catalan - and surprisingly in Spanish too!.
+For the latest team news, transfers, gossip, insider info, results and more check out the superb FCB News blog, whilst the official FC Barcelona website has information in both English and Catalan - and surprisingly in Spanish too!.